davifmdhack/adeno_predict/README.md

 ## **Clone repository and application for domestic dataset**
 <p style="text-align: justify;">

-We have developed a step-by-step guide, available in `clone_repository`, so that researchers can apply our trained model if they have the necessary information.
+We have developed a step-by-step guide, available in `clone_repository` > `repository_clone.md`, so that researchers can apply our trained model if they have the necessary information.

 At the moment, this application is limited to databases that have all the required values.
 In the future, we will implement a method for imputing missing data.